jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The client reports that the first result should be 26 hours while the second is only 25 hours.
 Gort is in a frenzy, both Denver and Phoenix look like they are in Mountain Time Zone on a map.
 How could they be different?

-Recall that earlier in the
+Recall that Phoenix is in the America/Phoenix Time Zone, different from America/Denver.
+Gort was misled by the map which shows a legal time zone,

 Phoenix (and most of Arizona) does not observe daylight saving time and did not roll back their clocks.
 Arizona is a special geographic Time Zone called America/Phoenix.
 Remember, a Time Zone is a geographic region where people agree how to apply an offset, but the offset may be different in the same Time Zone depending on the time of the year.